diku-dk/futhark-website/blog/2016-04-20-futhark-and-pygame.rst

 Futhark is an optimising compiler which takes an *entire program* as input.
 As such, its optimisations are not directed at separate functions, but rather the program as a whole.
-This is important to keep in mind when developing Futhark-PyGame programs, since it means that we would like to have as few calls as possible to Futhark from Python, and keep as much code as possible inside Futhark.

 This is in stark contrast to how computing libraries, e.g. NumPy, usually work.
 They consist of many primitive functions, and expect the programmer to structure them together using the host language, in this case Python.

+Also, for every call to a function in a Futhark Python module, the arguments are copied from CPU to GPU, then the computation is performed, and finally the result is copied from GPU to CPU.
+This adds overhead and is important to keep in mind when developing Futhark-PyGame programs, since it means that we would like to have as few calls as possible from Python to Futhark, and keep as much code as possible inside Futhark.

-In conclusion, The Futhark-PyGame combo is best when every step of the visualisation -- i.e. every call to Futhark -- is compute-intensive.
+In conclusion, The Futhark-PyGame combo is best when every step of the visualisation -- i.e. every call to Futhark -- is compute-intensive, so the overhead of copying memory becomes negligible.
+Still, the current setup works well already.
+When we get around to implementing lazy on-demand copying of data between CPU and GPU, this should become less of an issue.

 Try them for yourself!